grz0zrg/fsynth/documentation/mk/docs/tutorials/synthesis_methods.md

 Subtractive synthesis start from harmonically rich waveforms which are then filtered.

-This is WIP, it is somewhat slow and there is only one low-pass filter (Moog type) implemented.
+Subtractive synthesis use one low-pass filter (Moog type)

-There is three type of band-limited (no aliasing!) waveforms : sawtooth, square, triangle
+There is three type of band-limited PolyBLEP (no aliasing!) waveforms : sawtooth, square, triangle

-The filter drive is a channel settings.
+Plus noise waveform.

-The parameter are
+The RGBA parameters are

 - RED : Left amplitude
 - GREEN : Right amplitude
-- BLUE : Moog filter cutoff multiplier; the cutoff is set to the fundamental frequency, 1.0 = cutoof at fundamental frequency
+- BLUE : Moog filter cutoff multiplier; the cutoff is calibrated to the fundamental frequency, 1.0 = cutoff at fundamental frequency
 - ALPHA : Moog filter resonance [0, 1] & waveform selection on integral part (0.x, 1.x, 2.x etc)

 Subtractive synthesis can be used with additive synthesis and granular synthesis to improve the sound richness.

-**Note** : The waveforms are constitued of a maximum of 64 partials
+Subtractive synthesis can also use additive synthesis (much slower).

+### PM (Phase modulation)

+Phase modulation (PM) is a mean to generate sounds by modulating the phase of an oscillator (carrier) from another oscillator (modulator), it is very similar to frequency modulation (FM).

+PM synthesis in Fragment use a simple algorithm with one carrier and one modulator, the modulator amplitude and frequency can be set with B or A channel.

+PM synthesis is one of the fastest method to generate sounds with Fragment and is able to do re-synthesis.

+The RGBA parameters are

+- RED : Left amplitude
+- GREEN : Right amplitude
+- BLUE : Modular amplitude between 0,1 feedback on integer part
+- ALPHA : Modulator frequency

+### Physical modelling

+Physical modelling synthesis refers to sound synthesis methods in which the waveform of the sound to be generated is computed using a mathematical model, a set of equations and algorithms to simulate a physical source of sound, usually a musical instrument.

+Physical modelling in Fragment use Karplus-Strong string synthesis algorithm.

+This is a fast method which generate pleasant string-like sounds.

+The RGBA parameters are

+- RED : Left amplitude
+- GREEN : Right amplitude
+- BLUE : Noise wavetable cutoff lp filter / fractional part : stretching factor
+- ALPHA : Noise wavetable res. lp filter

+### Wavetable

+Wavetable synthesis is a sound synthesis technique that employs arbitrary periodic waveforms in the production of musical tones or notes.

+Wavetable synthesis use single cycle waveforms / samples loaded from the waves folder.

+The wavetable can be switched with the alpha channel (integral part), a linear interpolation will happen between current & next wavetable upon switch.

+Wavetable synthesis is fast.

+There is only one high quality low-pass filter (Moog type) implemented.

+The RGBA parameters are

+- RED : Left amplitude
+- GREEN : Right amplitude
+- BLUE : Todo
+- ALPHA : Todo

 ### Sampler synthesis